biswa2001github/Predictive-maintenance-project/README.md

 **Areas of Improvement**: The more data collected from real industries would help in building a better model.
 Further study of the data and analysis could help in better feature selection of the model.

-**UPDATE** Currently facing issues with the deployed webapp due to Heroku policies.
+**UPDATE**: Currently facing issues with the deployed webapp due to Heroku policies.